-Lisa Tener is an award-winning book writing coach, author and speaker.
-Her clients have gotten 5- and 6-figure book deals with HarperCollins, Simon and Schuster, Random House, Scribner’s, HCI, Beyond Words, New World Library, Hay House, Yale University Press, Johns Hopkins University Press, ABC-CLIO and other major publishers, as well as self published.
+Awarded “Mentor/Coach of the Year – 2014″ by the Stevie Awards for Women in Business, Lisa Tener is an inspiring book writing and publishing coach, author and speaker.
+Her clients have signed 5- and 6-figure book deals with HarperCollins, Simon and Schuster, Random House, Scribner’s, HCI, Beyond Words, New World Library, Hay House, New Harbinger, Yale University Press, Johns Hopkins University Press, ABC-CLIO and other major publishers, as well as self published.

 Lisa Tener’s clients have appeared on Oprah, The Today Show, CBS Early Show, Good Morning America, Fresh Air, CNN, Fox News, in the New York Times and much more.
 Her Bring Your Book to Life Program won The Silver Stevie Award for Best New Service of the Year-Media in the American Business Awards 2012 and she was awarded The Gold Award for Marketer of the Year in Media.

 Lisa serves on the faculty of the Harvard Medical School continuing education course on writing and publishing books.
 She blogs on books and publishing for the Huffington Post.
 Lisa is also a regular columnist for Aspire Magazine Online and her articles are often featured on the front cover with articles by luminaries including Cheryl Richardson, Colette Baron-Reid, Marci Shimoff and Marianne Williamson.
 Lisa served on the magazine’s advisory board as well as the advisory board of the International Association of Writers.
 She is a member of the Author’s Guild.